VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits1.md

 {{< /columns >}}

 If you go for the absolute cheapest options and hunt for used equipment, it's reasonable to get everything for about \$175.
-I realize to many that's a tough pill to swollow, so if you just can't do that that's 100% okay!
-You can get by for a good while with just a multimeter, a the power supplied by a microcontroller, and simulation software.
+I realize to many that's a tough pill to swallow, so if you just can't do that, that's 100% okay!
+You can get by for a good while with just a multimeter, the power supplied by a microcontroller, and simulation software.
 That brings the actual upfront cost down to around \$30.
 Of course, that's not counting the actual parts needed for whatever you're building, though parts tend to actually be quite inexpensive.

 ### The Multimeter